davidtchiu/davidtchiu.github.io/teaching/cs455/proj/index.md

   - *Novelty:* Be able to rationalize why one would choose a NoSQL model over the relational model and vice versa.
 It also requires you to know how to integrate an existing NoSQL database into your web app.

-- Learn to deploy parallel/distributed processing tools like Hadoop.
+- Learn to deploy parallel/distributed processing tools like Hadoop and/or Spark.
 You must use it to solve a real-world problem that requires crunching massive amounts of data (i.e., it is not sufficient to process a toy example.)
 You must also demonstrate that the Hadoop-based implementation is faster than a single-threaded implementation.
 For instance, you can use Hadoop to implement Google's PageRank algorithm over the Wikipedia data set.

   - *Novelty:* Learning to program using the Map-Reduce paradigm for big-data processing.

-- Implement a small database system using the language of your choice that supports the evaluation of relational algebra expressions.

-- Explore 4th Normal Form (4NF).
-Come up with examples of relations that satisfy 3NF/BCNF, but not 4NF.
-Implement algorithms (such as the ones we've written in the past) to model multivalued dependencies and decompose relations into 4NF.

-- You could learn, implement, and visualize a new indexing method, such as an R-Tree for indexing geospatial data.
+- You could learn, implement, and visualize a new indexing method, such as an R-Tree for indexing geospatial data, or linear hashing.

 - And more!
 You have a high degree of freedom to propose anything, as long as it's related to databases and data management.
-It just needs to satisfy the *novelty* and *significant implementation* requirements.
+It just needs to satisfy the *novelty* requirement.

 [prop](#prop)